Split Fermentation - Syrah Study

 from France's Rhone Valley.

-variation, but two clearly separate expressions of the same DNA.
+two clearly separate expressions of the same DNA.

 This is very much what we do at Dandy: work with wine as a living material, open